 ID Requirements for Voting: Photo ID requested, if no ID is shown, voters may cast provisional ballots which will be counted after registration is verified by the board of elections, no further proof is needed.

 Absentee Voting: Any voter can download an application online for a mail-in ballot, no excuse is required.
-The application must be mailed at least 10 days before the election or delivered in-person at least one day before the election.
+Voters must provide their driver’s license number, state ID number, or last four numbers of their social security number on their application.
+The application must be received 10 days before the election, whether applying in-person, online, or by-mail.
 The completed ballot must be received by 7pm on Election Day.
 View the instructions and download the application here.

 Gender Gaps in Representation

 Florida ranks 15th in the country for the representation of women in the State Legislature.